kavzov/testtask/README.md

 Use cli commands inside the 'tasks' container:
 - `task1` handles cats colors info and fill the database with the data.
 The results places in the database table 'cat_colors_info'.
 - `task2` calculates means, medians and modes of cats tails and whiskers and stores the statistics to the database table 'cats_stat'.
 - `task3` starts socket server.
-The server responses the GET request of http://localhost:8080/ping from a host HTTP client.
+The server responses the GET request of http://localhost:8080/ping.
-- `task4` starts http server which handles GET requests with parameters and send JSON response to client.
+- `task4` starts http server which handles GET requests with parameters from a host HTTP client and send JSON response.
-- `task5` starts http server which handles POST requests and adds valid cat data to the database table 'cats'.
+- `task5` starts http server which handles POST requests from a host HTTP client and adds valid data to the database table 'cats'.
 - `tests` runs unit tests for both of task 4 and task 5.

 Task 6 are placed in the [task_6](https://github.com/kavzov/testtask/tree/master/task_6) directory in the [text.md](https://github.com/kavzov/testtask/blob/master/task_6/text.md) file.